A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-The degradation modes are complex and unknown in real-world scenarios, where downsampling is usually performed after anisotropic blurring and sometimes signal-dependent noise is added.
+The degradation modes are complex and unknown in real-world scenarios~\cite{chen2022real}, where downsampling is usually performed after anisotropic blurring and sometimes signal-dependent noise is added.
 It is also affected by the in-camera signal processing (ISP) pipeline.
-Therefore, SISR models trained on bicubic degradation exhibit poor performance when handling real-world images.
-Moreover, all the aforementioned models can only be applied to some specific integral upsampling factors, but it is essential to develop scale arbitrary SISR models for different practical applications.
+Therefore, simulation SISR models exhibit poor performance when handling real-world images.
+Meanwhile, most of the aforementioned models can only be applied to some specific integer upsampling factors.
+This greatly limits the practical application and promotion of these models.
+To solve these problems, some interesting methods have been proposed.
+Based on the problems they intend to solve, we divide them into two major categories: Blind Image Super-Resolution and Scale Arbitrary Super-Resolution.

-Recently, some datasets and new technologies have been proposed for real SISR.
-In~\cite{cai2019toward}, the RealSR dataset is proposed, where paired LR-HR images on the same scene are captured by adjusting the focal length of a digital camera.
-Meanwhile, a Laplacian Pyramid based Kernel Prediction Network (LP-KPN) is trained with this dataset to learn per-pixel kernels to recover SR images.
-After that, a series of real image pairs-based methods~\cite{shi2020ddet,wei2020component,sun2021learning} are proposed.
-However, this dataset are post-processed and difficult to collect in large quantities, which still limits the model performance.
-Otherwise, some new technologies have been proposed, such as unsupervised learning~\cite{prajapati2020unsupervised,kim2020unsupervised}, self-supervised learning~\cite{shocher2018zero,kim2020dual}, zero-shot learning~\cite{shocher2018zero,emad2021dualsr}, meta-learning~\cite{soh2020meta,park2020fast}, blind SISR, and scale arbitrary SISR~\cite{hu2019meta,wanglearning}.
-In this part, we introduce the latter three methods due to their impressive foresight and versatility.